Cloudef/bemenu/README.md

 | x11      | x11, xinerama, cairo, pango, pangocairo                                |
 | Wayland  | wayland-client, wayland-protocols, cairo, pango, pangocairo, xkbcommon |

-Currently, pasting from clipboard is done at runtime with `wl-paste -t text/plain` and `xclip -t text/plain -out`, attempted in that order.
+Currently, pasting from clipboard is done at runtime with `wl-paste` and `xclip`, attempted in that order.

 ### Installing the dependencies